 When a mood against someone or for someone arises,

-do not place it on the person in questions, but remain centered.
+do not place it on the person in question, but remain centered.

 If hate arises for someone or against someone, or love arises for someone, what do we do?
 We project it on the person.
 If you feel hate toward me, you forget yourself completely in your hate; only I become your object.
 If you feel love toward me, you forget yourself completely; only I become the object.
 You project your love or hate or whatsoever upon me.
 You forget completely the inner center of your being; the other becomes the center.

 This sutra says when hate arises or love arises, or any mood for or against anyone, do not project it on the person in question.
 Remember, you are the source of it.

 I love you -- the ordinary feeling is that you are the source of my love.
 That is not really so.
 I am the source, you are just a screen on which I project my love.